Orpius/SDK/docs/UserGuide/index.md

 ## First Launch

-After completing the initial setup, Orpius opens in the Organisation view, where you can see a list of the Spaces you belong to.
+After completing the initial setup, Orpius opens in the **Space Selector** view, where you can see a list of the Spaces you belong to.
 Each user begins with a default Space that is created automatically.
 For more details on creating and managing Spaces, see [`Spaces`](#spaces).